 Years of experience is a good filter, but beware as it does not distinguish full time and part time experience.
 For example, I had been working part time during my whole studies and around my graduation year I was chased by recruiters who thought I have 3 years of full-time experience.
 Very disappointing experience for both of us.

-2. Bidding, CPC(Cost per Click) and CPM (Cost per 1000 impressions) are both available for LinkedIn advertisers.
+CPC(Cost per Click) and CPM (Cost per 1000 impressions) are both available for LinkedIn advertisers.
 Depending on your goal you can choose your strategy.
 If you are looking for lead generation, then CPC is the best way.
-Brand awareness campaigns can use CPM and in this case just set a total budget for the campaign without daily cap of spend to maximise your reach.
+Brand awareness campaigns can use CPM.
+In this case just set a total budget for the campaign without daily cap of spend to maximise your reach.

 As in other PPC channels LinkedIn is using an auction to choose which ad to appear and when.
-The auction is won by the advertiser with high enough bidder and better quality score.
+The advertiser with high enough bidder and better quality score wins the auction.
 The formula is simple.

 Ad Rank = Bid X Content Relevancy Score(CRS)